 The IFS team leader ultimately determines the outcome of the referral and enters any additional required information onto Assist.

-BB Plus workers and child protection workers should jointly develop a plan for working with the family that is guided by the danger statements and safety goals.
-The Best Beginnings Plus worker may deliver the program and work with families case managed by child protection workers in the Intensive Family Support Teams, Child Safety and Care teams.
-They will however remain line managed by the IFS Team Leader.
+BB Plus workers and child protection workers (CPWs) should jointly develop a plan for working with the family that is guided by the danger statements and safety goals.
+BB Plus workers workers may deliver the program and work with families case managed by CPWs in the Intensive Family Support Teams, Child Safety and Care teams.
+However they continue to be line managed by the IFS team leader.

-Best Beginnings Plus workers should consult Aboriginal and Culturally and Linguistically Diverse (CALD) staff on cultural matters prior to visiting families and invite specialist staff to attend home visits where appropriate.
+Best Beginnings Plus is a home visiting service.
+It is flexible and visits may be with the family in the home or at agreed locations.
+BB Plus workers should consult with Aboriginal and Culturally and Linguistically Diverse (CALD) staff on cultural matters before visiting families and invite specialist staff to attend home visits where appropriate.